mschodin/UVCDisinfectionApp/README.md

 # UVCDisinfectionApp

-## To install libraries for the microcontroller.ino code
+## To install libraries for the microcontroller.ino code:
 Open `microcontroller.ino` in the Arduino IDE
-Select `Sketch` -> `Include Library` -> `Add .ZIP Library` Navigate to `UVCDisinfectionApp/MicrocontrollerCode/libraries` Select `DigiPotX9Cxxx.zip` and hit `Open`
+Select Sketch -> Include Library -> Add .ZIP Library
+Navigate to `UVCDisinfectionApp/MicrocontrollerCode/libraries`
+Select `DigiPotX9Cxxx.zip` and hit Open

-## To download the controller app
+## To download the controller app:
-Note: Only available through the Google Play store Open the Google Play store on your Android device Search for "UVC Disinfection App"
+Note: Only available through the Google Play store
+Open the Google Play store on your Android device
+Search for "UVC Disinfection App"
 Install the purple app that is developed by Team MAMA

 ## To install development environment follow the instructions below:
 Clone the project